Signed in as:

-My name is Amy Ferraro Whitsett and I live in Northeastern Massachusetts with my family which includes our Australian shepherd and new French bulldog puppy.
+My name is Amy and I live in Northeastern Massachusetts with my family which includes our Australian shepherd and French bulldog.

-My goal is to provide information about chemicals in personal care and household items and simple steps on how to reduce exposure.
-As these items are not really regulated in the United States, it is our responsibility to learn more and how they may impact our health.
-This site feeds also my interests in healthy living and public health, jewelry making design, cooking, lets me post gratuitous pictures of my garden, and gives me an outlet to blog about how much I love yoga, but am still working at keeping my mind on my mat.
+Cultivate Cleaner has been an evolution.
+My initial goal was to provide information, as I started selling Beautycounter products, about dangerous chemicals in personal care and household items and simple steps on how to reduce exposure.
+As these items are not really regulated in the United States, it is our responsibility to learn more and how chemicals impact our health.
+Over time, this site has fed my interests in healthy living and public health, jewelry making, design, cooking, gardening, and various causes.
 As a cancer survivor, this website and Beautycounter's mission are deeply personal to me.
-I want to help.

 I am a management consultant working in the government, non-profit, and health and human services space.
 I graduated from Mount Holyoke College and have a Master's Degree in Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 I have a certificate in Nutrition and Healthy Living from Cornell University.